-Some of the other benefits for Private Equity firms are:
+Some of the other benefits for PE firms are:

 The emergence of data analytics as a game-changer for Private Equity firms has caused some to adopt piecemeal solutions – hoping that it could reap low-hanging fruits.
 However, this could prove to be hugely ineffective because it would further decentralize the availability of data, which has been this industry’s biggest problem in the first place.

 In reality, the key is for Private Equity firms to rethink how they collect data and what they can do with it – from the ground up.
 There’s no doubt that only by building a data-led master strategy can they make a difference in how they make key investment decisions and successfully navigate a hyper-competitive landscape.